 Can I cancel some coverages without canceling the entire auto policy?

-Yes.
-Many people choose to drop expensive coverages such as comprehensive and collision after they pay off their car.
-You can drop non-essential coverages and keep required liability policies.
+Many drivers choose to drop expensive coverages such as optional comprehensive and collision after they pay off their vehicle.
+You may drop non-essential coverages and keep required liability policies.

 Do I need to do something specific to cancel if my car insurance company drops my coverage?